Discover Sheffield is our national sustained engagement programme for students living outside the Sheffield City Region.

 - Join us for an online welcome event where we’ll tell you all about the programme

-- Experience a two day residential summer school giving you a taste of life as a Sheffield student
+- Experience a three-day, two-night, residential summer school giving you a taste of life as a Sheffield student

 - Year 13